srikailash/srikailash.github.io/_posts/2020-06-21-Father's-day!.md

 **Experimentation:**

-He says he personally tries to keep things simple and not experiment but it is common for people to experiment as cost of experimentation is pretty low.(material value can always be retrieved)
+He said he personally tries to keep things simple and not experiment but it is common for people to experiment as cost of experimentation is pretty low.(material value can always be retrieved)

 **Designs:**